ices-tools-dev/esas/species.md

 ---
 layout: species
 title: Species
-description:
+description: Codes for taxa in ESAS.
 permalink: /species/
 ---

 The source file for the table below can be found in [`_data/vocabularies/species.tsv`](https://github.com/ices-tools-dev/esas/blob/main/_data/vocabularies/species.tsv).

-Data providers should upload data with:
+Data providers can express species data in `observations` in two ways:

-- `SpeciesCodeType`: `ESAS` and an ESAS code for `SpeciesCode`
+- Using an ESAS code in `SpeciesCode`.
+Set `SpeciesCodeType` to `"ESAS"` for that record.
-- `SpeciesCodeType`: `ERID` and a WoRMS Aphia ID for `SpeciesCode`
+- Using a WoRMS Aphia ID in `SpeciesCode`.
+Set `SpeciesCodeType` to `"ERID"` for that record.

-Downloads will include a link to WoRMS.
+Downloads will always include a link to WoRMS.